Tangible Personal Property Exemption?

 Community Center Exemption

-Community centers exemption (196.1986 F.S.) — A structure shall be exempt from ad valorem taxes if it is represented as a community center and owned and operated by a private, nonprofit organization and is open and available for use by the general public wherein no alcoholic beverages are served or consumed on the premises and is used predominantly for educational, literary, scientific, religious, or charitable purposes.
+Community centers exemption (Florida Statute 196.1986) — A structure shall be exempt from ad valorem taxes if it is represented as a community center and owned and operated by a private, nonprofit organization and is open and available for use by the general public wherein no alcoholic beverages are served or consumed on the premises and is used predominantly for educational, literary, scientific, religious, or charitable purposes.
 Any portion of such property used for nonexempt purposes may be valued and placed upon the tax roll separately from any portion entitled to exemption pursuant to this section.
 This exemption shall not apply to condominium common elements.

 Documents Needed: